Enzo Loiodice

-Enzo Lilian Marin Loiodice (born 27 November 2000) is a French professional footballer who plays as a midfielder for Segunda División club UD Las Palmas.
+Enzo Lilian Marin Loiodice (born 27 November 2000) is a French professional footballer who plays as a midfielder for La Liga club Las Palmas.

 Club career

 Dijon

 Loiodice joined the Dijon youth academy in 2015, moving from FC Gobelins.
 He made his professional debut for Dijon in a 3–1 Ligue 1 loss to Bordeaux on 28 April 2018.

 On 3 July 2018, Loiodice signed his first professional contract with Dijon for three years.
-On the 25th August 2018, Loiodice provided an assist in an impressive performance against OGC Nice in a 4–0 win.
+On 25 August 2018, Loiodice provided an assist, in an impressive performance against Nice in a 4–0 win.
 He was named in L'Equipe's team of the week following this performance (Matchday 3).

 Wolverhampton Wanderers (loan)

-On 29 January 2020 he moved on loan to Premier League club Wolverhampton Wanderers, with the intention to spend the remainder of the season with their under-23 side with a view to a permanent transfer.
+On 29 January 2020, he moved on loan to Premier League club Wolverhampton Wanderers, with the intention to spend the remainder of the season with their under-23 side with a view to a permanent transfer.
 However, the COVID-19 pandemic caused the game to be suspended in England, cutting any opportunities for Loiodice to impress and he instead returned to France in early June.